orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-#### contentType
+### contentType

 Type: `Object`

-Use this property to include or exclude some content types
+Use this property to include or exclude content types

 Example: